arjun-menon/Old-Projects/Distributed-Graph-Algorithms/ReadMe.rst

 | **Total**            |    817     |    1093   |
 +----------------------+------------+-----------+

-The short line length is an indicator of the succinctness possible with *DistAlgo*, not the general simplicity of the algorithms.
+The rather short line length is an indicator of the succinctness possible with *DistAlgo*, not the general simplicity of the algorithms.

 Notes on the line count
 ~~~~~~~~~~~~~~~~~~~~~~~